 Israeli Foreign Minister Yair Lapid was also quick to note, "the vote today does not change our position on the UN Human Rights Council, which is an extremist, morally flawed, biased and essentially anti-Israel body that has been exploited since its inception by the main countries violating human rights in the world as a political tool, including to attack Israel."

 Please pray with me for:

-- God to move in the hearts of Iranian leaders and bring wisdom and peace to the nuclear negotiations that are currently taking place in Vienna
+- God to move in the hearts of world leaders and give wisdom to address the global threat of a nuclear Iran

 - Peace in the hearts and minds of the people of Israel and their enemies